If you have any questions, feel free to ask on my ask site: http://fyseq.tumblr.com/ask, though check out http://fuckyeahsexeducation.tumblr.com/FAQ!

 Any amount of ejaculation is normal.
 For some people it’s really easy to ejaculate, for some it’s really difficult.
 Some people just ejaculate a little, others ejaculate a lot.
 For dealing with the mess, you can either have sex in the shower, put towels down (or buy rubber “sex” sheets to slip over your bed before sex).
 I think it’s a good idea to talk to your partners about anything regarding your sex life.
 It’s good to have a “share time” with new partners to talk about what turns you on, or any needs you have.
 During that time you can just say, “hey, by the way I ejaculate with frontal penetrative sex and it can get kind of messy.” and any desires or needs you have in that respect.
 You can also say, “Sometimes I’ll want to stop during sex, so if we could come up with some sign for this to stop that’d be great.”
 I do want to stress that although cleaning up after ejaculation can be annoying, there’s absolutely wrong with ejaculating and there’s no need to be embarrassed.
 If you just talk to your partner about what you need from them, they can agree with the work or not.
 Some people really like ejaculate and think it’s fun and sexy and a lot of partners will want you to have a mind blowing orgasm because that means they did a good job and they want you to feel pleasure.
 Just do what makes you comfortable and happy, and don’t worry about it either way.

-Transvestite: A transvestite is someone who derives pleasure in wearing clothes of the opposite sex.
+Transvestite: A transvestite is usually defined as someone who derives pleasure in wearing clothes of a different gender.
 It’s usually used in a sexual context.
+However, some people identify themselves as this as a synonym for crossdresser.

-Crossdresser: Someone who dresses as the opposite sex, this can be casual or for performance.
+Crossdresser: Someone who dresses as a different gender, this can be casual or for performance.

-Drag Queen/King: Someone who dresses as the opposite sex in professional performances.
+Drag Queen/King: Someone who dresses as a different gender in professional performances.

-Transsexual: Someone who feels that they are the opposite gender from their biologically or assigned sex.
-Usually this is used as a term for someone who is transitioned (or Post-Operation), meaning they take hormones and/or have had bottom (genital) and/or top (chest) surgery.
+Transsexual: Someone who feels that they are a different gender from their assigned sex.
+Usually this is used as a term for someone who is transitioned (or Post-Operation), meaning they take hormones and/or have had bottom (genital) and/or top (chest) surgery or who plans to transition.

 Transgender: Basically the same definition as Transsexual, although it is usually used as a term for someone who is Pre-Operation or does not plan to transition.
 Also in recent years since the concept of gender and distinguishing it from sex has become so important, more people feel more comfortable with using transgender instead of transsexual.